njmulsqb/njmulsqb.github.io/resume.md

 I worked on developing applications with Javascript here.
 My core purpose here was to write secure code and build secure applications
 The technologies I worked on here are:

-1. Javascript
+1. JavaScript/TypeScript
-2. Typescript
-3. TypeORM
+2. TypeORM
-4. ReactJS
+3. ReactJS
-5. NodeJS
+4. NodeJS
-6. Amazon Web Services
+5. Amazon Web Services

 ### Freelance Work